25prabhu10/notes/docs/Concepts/Clean_Architecture.md

+---
+title: Clean Architecture
+description:
+---

 # Clean Architecture

+A domain-centric approach to organizing dependencies

+Formerly known as:

+- Onion Architecture
+- Hexagonal Architecture
+- Ports and Adapters

 With Clean Architecture, the **Domain** and **Application** layers are at the center of the design (**Core** of the system)

+- Dependence on infrastructure concerns is minimized; keeping focus on domain logic

 - **Core** should not be dependent on data access and other infrastructure.
 All dependencies point inwards